-NBC western tv series Bonanza was on television from 1959 to 1973.
+The NBC western TV series Bonanza was on television from 1959 to 1973.

 Michael Landon, who played “Little Joe Cartwright” was on Bonanza, and was quite the heart throb of America.

-Michael Landon was in the Anchorage's 1965 Fur Rendevouz Parade.
+Landon was in the Anchorage's 1965 Fur Rendezvous Parade.
 The town was all a-buzz having a real TV star in our parade.
 My family and I watched Bonanza every week.
 I didn't know what to expect, especially with a celebrity in my hometown.

 Just then the crowd toward the post office begin to cheer.
 We could hear the band.
-The parade started and then we saw Michael "Little Joe" Landon riding on a very tall horse.
-He was very attractive and then all of a sudden his horse reared up and trotted toward me and my family and friends.
-Loud applause and cheers broke out and suddenly we're all yelling,"Little Joe, Little Joe"!
+The parade started, and then we saw Michael “Little Joe” Landon riding on a very tall horse.
+He was very attractive and then all of a sudden, his horse reared up and trotted toward me and my family and friends.
+Loud applause and cheers broke out, and we were all yelling,"Little Joe, Little Joe”!
 He was very handsome.
 He was wearing a fur jacket and one of the biggest smiles I ever saw.

 Michael Landon got his horse under control and trotted away.
 But we kept cheering.
-I turned to my sister Betty and I'm sure my eyes we're like everyone else, as big as saucers.
+I turned to my sister Betty, and I'm sure my eyes were as big as saucers, like everyone else.
 I was stunned and pleased that his horse had trotted over, bringing Michael right in front of us.
 Through the years my family reminisced about the parade.
 My family and I felt very privileged to have been a part of our 1965 Fur Rondy Parade that hosted a major TV star and to have been a part of history.